 Qualitative and quantitative data should be compared.
-You may identify places for improvement, regions of friction, or accomplishments that you can build on by analyzing your monitored events and important routes to success.
+You may identify places for improvement, regions of friction, or accomplishments that you can build on by analyzing your monitored events and essential routes to success.

 Implement what you’ve learned.

 This is an excellent opportunity for you to put your newfound understanding to the test.
 Implement your results by launching a new advertising campaign, releasing a new product, or altering how services are provided.
-Before commencing any new initiative, be clear about what you’re testing and what you want as a result.
+Before commencing any new initiative, be clear about what you’re testing and want.